 Helping your child to be 'school ready'

-Below are some documents that explore the idea of school readiness and may give you some ideas of things to think about.
+Below are some documents that explore the idea of school readiness and may give you some ideas of things to think about, whether you choose Cookley, or not.
 They are mainly aimed at children starting Reception, but there is lots of information which is also relevant for Nursery starters too.
-But again, these are NOT a tick list and if your child cannot do everything on the lists this is not something to worry about and DOES NOT mean they are not ready for school.
+These are NOT a tick list or something to worry about.
 Children will all develop in different ways and at different speeds and the current situation in which we find ourselves will also undoubtedly have an impact on the way in which they become ready for Nursery or Reception.
 We will support every child, every step of the way.
-It is our job and we love it.
+It is our job and we absolutely love it!